 Using the template check how the fabric patches are arranged ready to be sewn together, working in sections to form blocks.
 Then the sewing commences using a straight stitch, clipping and pivoting methods for the corners.
 Press the seams open as you go, trim any corner that has the excess bulky fabric.
 The motifs are laid on the patchwork using the template to mark each placement.

 For this challenge, I used my digital jacket block pattern as a starting point.
 Fabrics: green and brown velvets, red, white, grey wools and a check fabric.

 I’m using a jacket toile made for a previous project to mark out the AM initials in cotton stay tape that wraps around the body.
 This will be made into a half-scale patchwork jacket.

-Staystitch around the edge of the lettering on the seam allowance so it holds its shape.
+Staystitch around the edge of the lettering in the seam allowance so the AM velvet initials stays in shape.

 The AM initials wrap around the body from the front to the back.
 Use a velvet board and press your seams open.

 Use the template or pattern pieces to check how the fabric patches are arranged on the front, back and sleeves ready to be sewn together.